128technology/docs/docs/config_bgp.md

 exit
 ```

 3. Configure a routing policy that includes the new routing policy `path-based` action.
+See [Configuration Commands](#configuration-commands) below for additional information.

 ```
-policy spoke-to-hub
+policy spoke-to-hub  statement 1
     action set-path-based-as-path
         type             set-path-based-as-path
         prepend          65000